jeremypburton/ipr-template/ipr-template.md

 ---
 ## Plan / Options

 Outline a number of available options and provide an assessment of the relevant trade-offs.
+Consider operational factors, privacy, SLAs, cost to build and maintain, disaster recovery, failure modes.

 This is traditionally provided as a list of pros and cons but can take any format that works.
-In addition to the original guidance provided ([Interested Parties Review](https://garage.rea-group.com/documents/65151/interested-parties-review)) ensure option consideration includes identification of risk.
-It is important to be clear on the level of risk individuals can accept on behalf of REA.
-Never hesitate to reach out to your local Security Advisor (refer: [Group Security Engagement with REA Teams](https://garage.rea-group.com/documents/44650/group-security-engagement-with-rea-teams)) who can provide context around our security policy ([REA Group Information Security Policy](https://garage.rea-group.com/documents/11313/rea-group-information-security-policy)).
-For wider risk management conversations, reach out to the [Global Risk & Assurance Team](https://garage.rea-group.com/sites/fabs-financial-services/global-risk-assurance).
+Ensure option consideration includes identification of risk.
 Note that you might be conducting an IPR to endorse a particular plan or approach - i.e. validating one path forward rather than choosing between options.
 In this case you would outline research that has led to this point.
 The constraints etc section would also support that choice.

 ---